-Imagine Math's Benchmark Tests are designed to evaluate where students are in regards to grade level of enrollment and then to monitor progress change as they work through their individualized learning pathways.
+Imagine Math's Benchmark Tests are designed to evaluate where students are in regard to grade level of enrollment and then to monitor progress change as they work through their individualized learning pathways.

 Using the Quantile® Framework, each student receives an initial Quantile Measure (QM) upon completion of the Benchmark 1 test, and two additional benchmark tests at intervals throughout the year track progress at the student, class, school, and district levels.
 These assessments produce a Quantile Measure, Performance Level, (Advanced, Proficient, Basic, Below Basic, or Far Below Basic), a Normal Curve Equivalent (NCE), and a Percentile Rank.